cheng2zhang/tempering/prog/NAMD/README.thstat.md

 but gradually reduce the scaling magnitude.
 To enable this feature, turn on the adaptive velocity scaling feature (`rescaleAdaptive`)
 ```
 rescaleTemp               300
 rescaleFreq               10
 rescaleAdaptive           on
+rescaleAdaptiveFile       adaptvrescale.dat
+rescaleAdaptiveFileFreq   100000
 ```
 In this way, the magnitude of velocity scaling is modified by a factor of 1/t, where t is the number of times of such scaling so far.
+The file specified by `rescaleAdaptiveFile` is automatically reloaded.
+In initial runs please delete this file.

 #### Monitoring the distribution of the (reduced) kinetic energy